Ashwin-R/Ashwin-R.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-[This website is a work in progress, please check back in a couple of days!]
-I’m an Assistant Professor at the Department of Communication Studies, Moody College of Communication at the University of Texas, Austin.
+This website is a work in progress, please check back in a couple of days!I’m an Assistant Professor at the Department of Communication Studies, Moody College of Communication at the University of Texas, Austin.
 I study how people engage with politics online.
 I am interested in how online spaces can foster spirited, engaging political discussions and contribute to building a vibrant deliberative democracy.
 I combine large-scale computational methods with qualitative interviews to (re)design online spaces to facilitate quality online political interactions.

 I received my PhD in Information from the University of Michigan.
 Before starting my PhD, I worked at Doximity, a social network for medical professionals, as a data scientist for a few years.
 I have a Masters degree in Computer Science from Arizona State University.
 Before that, I completed my Bachelors degree in Computer Science from VIT University, India.